haacked/haacked.com/_posts/archived/2005-02-03-youve-been-haacked-for-a-year.aspx.markdown

 ---
 layout: post
-title: "You've Been Haacked For a Year"
+title: You've Been Haacked For a Year
 date: 2005-02-03 -0800
 comments: true
 disqus_identifier: 2087
 categories: []
+redirect_from: "/archive/2005/02/02/youve-been-haacked-for-a-year.aspx/"
 ---

 I've kept a couple of other blogs before, but this is my first with staying power.
 My blog new year resolutions include being even more irreverent, geeky, rash, and misguided (if even possible).
 It's been one